Drayux/Catalyst/Install/System.md

 Install relevant packages (`os-prober` is optional but will be convenient considering I will be dual-booting)

 > `grub-install --target=x86_64-efi --efi-directory=/boot --bootloader-id=grub`
+Similarly to above, this can also be skipped if grub is already installed in the boot partition

 > `grub-mkconfig -o /boot/grub/grub.cfg`
 Install grub for a UEFI setup
 _GRUB config file `/etc/default/grub` available in this repository (rerun `grub-mkconig` after making changes.)_